11 Dec 2025

 "How fast is your site for real users — consistently?"

-That's the only score that matters.
+That's one of the only scores that matters.

 If your Lighthouse scores are green but rankings are dropping, you're optimizing for the wrong metrics.
 Google uses real user experience—not lab scores.